 She hated when he said that.
 “It’s not stupid.
 Don’t speak to me that way.”

 “I’m sorry, honey.
 No, I did not find her attractive.”
 He said it emphatically, slowly, as if to repeat that he thought the question was stupid.
 But she knew he had a black girlfriend in college.
 She was a lawyer now in Atlanta.
 She was on Facebook.
 That was how she knew Josh was not racist.
-Sometimes people would say if you supported the president you were racist but she knew that Josh wasn’t because he dated her in college.
+Sometimes people would say if you liked the president you were racist but she knew that Josh wasn’t because he dated her in college.
 It was stupid to say they were racist and it made her angry when someone said it.
 They had talked about it at church and it made her feel better.

 He had promised her lunch.
 “Do you want Desi’s or the Diner?”
 She shrugged.
 He drove to Desi’s.
 There was a short wait.
 She leaned on him and he held her while he leaned against the wall by the door.
 She was tired.
 She felt herself beginning to weaken but she locked her knees.
 A few more minutes and she would have her mimosa.
 Or maybe she would get that thing with the mint leaves.
 She couldn’t remember the name of it.
 “Are you feeling ok?” he asked.
 She shrugged.
 “Do you want to go home?”
 She shook her head no.